-SMI 9 growth is often closely associated with firms' overall succ 9 and survival.
+SMEs growth is often closely associated with firms' overall success and survival.
 Growth has been used as a simple measure of success in business.
 Growth is the most appropriate indicator of the performance for surviving SMEs.
 Moreover, growth is 2 important precondition for the achievement of other financial goals of business.
 From the point of 2 iew of an SME, growth is usually a critical precondition for its longevity.
 Young firms that grow have twice the probability of survival as compared to young non-growing firms.
-It has been found that strong growth may reduce the 25 n's profitability temporarily, but increase it in the long run (Parker, 1989).
-Bu 2 here are several conceptual and empirical challenges in the study of firm growth.
+It has been found that strong growth may reduce the firm's profitabil 2 temporarily, but increase it in the long run (Parker, 1989).
+But there are several conceptual and empirical challenges in the study of firm growth.
 Firm growth in general refers to increase in size.
 However, firm growth has been operationalized in many ways and different measures have been used.
 This may be one reason for the contradictory results reported by previous studies, though other explanations have also been rendered.